sudoblanc/Network-Scanning-and-Analysis/project_analysis.md

+# Analysis of Scanned Network with details on protocol

-# When your host boots, it uses the DHCP protocol to obtain networking configuration information including:
+## When your host boots, it uses the DHCP protocol to obtain networking configuration information including:

 1. IP Address
 2. Subnet Mask